 - Preheat oven to 425 degrees F. Place the vegetables in a pan large enough to hold them in a single layer.
 Toss with a small amount of vegetable oil, salt and pepper.
 The bacon jam will release a lot of fat and flavor in the cooking process, so you don’t need much.

 - Lightly season the chicken with salt and pepper on both sides.
 Carefully separate the skin from the chicken thighs at one end, leaving it attached at the other edges.
 Evenly spread a tablespoon of bacon jam between the skin and meat.
 Spread the rest of the jam on the other side of each chicken thigh.
 Place the chicken skin side up on the vegetables and roast for 40-50 minutes (until they register 165 degrees), depending on the size of your chicken thighs, stirring once.

 - Let the chicken rest for 5 minutes on a plate tented with foil; keep the veggies warm in the oven.
-Serve with parsley and lemon.
+Serve with parsley, scallions and lemon.